dmuneras/pkcs7-cryptographer/README.md

   # This script assumes you have a read_file method to read the certificates and
   # keys.

-  # What we are going to do is sign an encrypt a message from the CA Authority
+  # What we are going to do is signing an encrypting a message from the CA
-  # and read it from the Client:
+  # Authority and read it from the Client:

   # Certificate Authority PKI data
   CA_KEY = read_file("ca.key")